pimmassink/seita-weather-forecast/pimslog.md

 OK it is now 18:23.
 Time for a break.
 I am not sure if I will continue this tonight.
 I think I will slowly go crazy.
 I'll take another ten minutes to push this to github and send a message to Felix.
 Then he can look at my progress live.
 I guess it makes sense to at least show some kind of design during the interview tomorrow.
 Man a homework assignment of 4 hours is very demanding.
 I find it hard to find the time and focus next to a 45 hour job and all the other applications.
 I wish I was back at university with endless amounts of time...

+Wheew. it is now 23 minutes later, 18:46 and I am exhausted.
+I created a github repository but had problems with access right because this is a work laptop.
+Messing around with SSH keys takes its toll.
+More tomorrow!